nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     3. Test case: `addt 0 d/buy new equipment amt/-1000 o/ABC Motor Group dt/2024-11-17`<br>
        Expected: No transaction is added to any client.
 UI still shows the full client list.
 Error details informing of invalid command format shown in the status message.

-   4Test case: `addt x d/buy new equipment amt/-1000 o/ABC Motor Group dt/2024-11-17` (where x is larger than list size)<br>
+   4. Test case: `addt x d/buy new equipment amt/-1000 o/ABC Motor Group dt/2024-11-17` (where x is larger than list size)<br>
        Expected: Expected: No transaction is added to any client.
 UI still shows the full client list.
 Error details informing of invalid index shown in the status message.

 2. Adding a transaction in transaction list view.